Education in Honduras: University

-The National Autonomous University of Honduras is the public university in Honduras.
-It has campuses in the most important cities of Honduras.
+The National Autonomous University for Honduras is the public university in Honduras.
+It has campuses in major urban areas across the country.

 Contemporary education

 In 1998, Hurricane Mitch damaged more than 3,000 schools nationwide.
 The poor quality of education and the lack of vocational education are other education concerns.

 There was no proper educational system before the 1950s.
 The education reforms of the 1950s meant that by 1957, schools were no longer available to the wealthy, but costs are a problem to this day.